Reading – English

 The human gut is colonized by a bewildering variety and number of bacteria.
 These have often beneficial effects, sometimes don't matter, and once in a while cause health problems.
 In the era of big data, we have only begun to understand bits of the situation.
 As always, the more we learn, the more we realize how much more we don't know.

-So, I am seeing how much Josh Axe seems to know. – Quite a bit, according to his own estimation.
+So, I have been seeing how much Josh Axe seems to know. – Quite a bit, according to his own estimation.
 As I see it, some of the things he says could be true, but his book provides little ground for belief or disbelief in his various pronouncements.
+I consider it an utter waste of time and money.

 The Last of the Mohicans